-On September 17, 2018, in a meeting of the Board of Directors resolved to issue 400,000,000 shares to the Chairman, Arsenio T. Ng for investments amounting to Forty Million Pesos to be used solely for payment of subscription payable to ATN Philippines Solar Energy Group, Inc. Further, on October 3, 2018, the stockholders of the Corporation in the Annual Stockholders Meeting resolved to approve for the application of listing of 400,000,000 common shares with waiver by a majority of the minority of shareholders.
-On June 24, 2021, the Philippine Stock Exchange has issued a Notice of Approval for the listing of the abovementioned 530,000,000 Common shares of the Corporation.
+On September 17, 2018, in a meeting of the Board of Directors resolved to issue 400,000,000 shares to the Chairman, Arsenio T. Ng for investments amounting to Forty Million Pesos to be used solely for payment of subscription payable to ATN Philippines Solar Energy Group, Inc. The stockholders of the Corporation in the Annual Stockholders Meeting of October 3, 2018 resolved to approve for the application of listing of 130,000,000 common shares with waiver by a majority of the minority of shareholders.
+The Philippine Stock Exchange has approved the listing application filed by the Corporation.